Autumn Term 1 2020

 Year 5 enjoyed their first visit of the year to the prayer garden where they heard the Creation story.
 They first had a go at ordering the Creation story and considering their existing knowledge and understanding about this Bible story.
 We made connections to their prior learning in Foundation Stage 2 and Year 1 where they learnt about God’s creation and other occasions they have used the story of creation in RE, or where they have heard it being talked about at Mass for example.

 Year 5 enjoyed a collaborative activity to explore actions and decisions made that have a positive or negative impact on the planet.
 They were asked to use and apply their mathematical skills to sort the scenarios (but they weren’t told how to sort).
 Some children sorted into 2 groups whereas some children sorted the scenarios into a Venn diagram.
 Year 5 then applied their existing knowledge and understanding about prefixes to learn about the terms ‘co-creator’ and ‘de-creator’.

 Our class text this half term is going to be “Who Let the Gods Out” by Maz Evans.
 This book is fun, witty but also quite thought provoking too and it links perfectly to our topic of Ancient Greece for the half term!
 I can’t wait to get stuck in and reading this again with you all.

-This half term, we have started by recapping on some basic skills such as word classes, the use of apostrophes, using compound sentences correctly with coordinating conjunctions and fronted adverbials.
-Year 5 have been working really hard!
+We will start by recapping on some basic skills such as word classes, the use of apostrophes, using compound sentences correctly with coordinating conjunctions and fronted adverbials.

 Science – Earth & Space